U.S. Crude Prices Fall as Another Storm Approaches

-Oil prices posted their first weekly losses in a month as investors held out for signs that global crude supplies are tightening, and many anticipated that Tropical Storm Nate would curb refiners' demand for crude.
+Oil prices posted their first weekly losses in a month as investors continued to hold out for more evidence that global crude supplies are tightening while many anticipated Tropical Storm Nate would curb refiners' demand for crude.

 Continue Reading Below